 - It will help you know their overall website experience.

 - You also know their sales experience after a successful transaction.

 - In-app surveys – It helps you to understand how well is your support inside your app (be it SaaS or Mobile).
 You can improve user experience by leveraging the survey data to understand users.

-You have to select the KPIs or metrics that are used by businesses for performance measurement to monitor and analyze customer satisfaction in the overall customer journey.
-So, what types of metrics measure customer satisfaction?
+Identifying the key metrics or KPIs to measure customer satisfaction is a vital part of every business.
+You have to choose the metrics that are used by businesses for performance measurement to analyze the level of satisfaction in the overall customer journey.

 #1.
 Customer Satisfaction Score (CSAT)

-CSAT is the most important metric to measure customer satisfaction.
-It is a kind of customer satisfaction survey that targets customers by asking a basic question through different communication channels such as live chat, email or phone.
+CSAT is the most important metric for measuring customer satisfaction.
+It is a kind of survey that targets customers by asking a basic question through different communication channels such as live chat, email, or phone.